 More tips at How to Grow Citrus

 Lemons thrive in cool-summer regions, but not cold-winter regions.
+Lemons are more sensitive to cold than other citrus.
 Along coastal California lemon trees usually bear several crops a year; in warmer inland regions lemons are harvested fall through winter.
 Lemons grown in humid subtropical regions such as Florida are bigger than California lemons but not as flavorful.
 In hot humid climates, limes are a better choice.
 The acid content of lemon is at its maximum prior to fruit maturity.

 True lemons such as ‘Eureka’ and ‘Lisbon’ will be damaged if temperatures drop below 30°F for prolonged periods.
 ‘Meyer’ lemon (a cross between a lemon and an orange) is hardier; ‘Meyer’ can withstand temperatures into the low 20sF.